Skip to content

 • Aniqua Anjum, Graduate Research Assistant

-Aniqua Anjum, Graduate Research AssistantAniqua Anjum is a Graduate Research Assistant in the Department of Public Health Sciences at Clemson University.
-She received her MS degree in Statistics from Shahjalal University of Science & Technology in Bangladesh and is currently a PhD student in the Applied Health Research and Evaluation program at Clemson University.
+Aniqua Anjum, Graduate Research AssistantAniqua Anjum is a graduate research assistant in the Department of Public Health Sciences at Clemson University.
+She received her Master of Science in statistics from Shahjalal University of Science and Technology in Bangladesh and is currently a doctoral student in the Applied Health Research and Evaluation program at Clemson University.
 She has extensive experience in various research roles, including contribution to several federally funded projects.
-Her primary research focuses on applying statistical methods to public health challenges, such as mental health and quality of life among vulnerable populations.
+Her primary research focuses on applying statistical methods to public health challenges.

 Department of Public Health Sciences